manfioLP/BellSantC/native-app/README.md

 ```

 This will launch the Expo development server, and you can access the app on your device using the Expo Go app or an emulator.
 You can hit `i` or `a` on the keyboard to launch the ios or android app respectively.

+Expo App will fail since it doesn't have the native modules, then you need to build the app on the device/emulator.

 ## Project Structure